Warning: Your session is about to expire due to inactivity.

 Add Emphasis with A Great Subheading

-Because postcards are often delivered in your recipients' mailboxes with the mailing information side up, it’s important that your subheading or subheadline is just as impactful as your headline.
-This will ensure that no matter what side of your postcard is viewed first, your audience will still respond in a positive way.
+Because postcards are often delivered to your recipients' mailboxes with the mailing information side up, your subheading or subheadline must be as impactful as your headline.
+This will ensure that your audience will still respond positively no matter what side of your postcard is viewed first.

 Use High-Quality Images

-The last thing you want for your postcard design is to include low-resolution or blurry images.
-The images you choose for your postcard design should be at least 300dpi and never scaled up more than 20% to ensure clear and crisp images when printed.
+The images you choose for your postcard design should be at least 300 dpi and never scaled up more than 20% to ensure clear and crisp images when printed.

 Choosing images for Your Postcard